norahmaryam/norahmaryam.github.io/content/posts/papermod/slow-is-smooth/index.md

 author: ["Omer Ansari"]
 ---

 *Abstract: We did it!
-Delivered Salesforce Plus in rapid time!
+Delivered a major project in rapid time!
 We got a ton of funding, and then, the troubles started.
 There are plenty of stories out there around “how people built things from scratch”.
 This is the story of what happens next, **after** a successful launch.*

 ## Backdrop